Qatar says 'prejudice and racism' behind criticism of 2022 World Cup

 Sheikh Hamad bin Khalifa bin Ahmed al-Thani, president of the Qatar Football Association and a member of the ruling family, said that no charges had been found against Qatar in an investigation conducted by Michael Garcia, a former U.S. prosecutor hired by FIFA to look into the bids.

 Garcia's report has never been published.
-FIFA issued a summary that exonerated both Qatar and Russia, but Garcia quit, saying the summary mischaracterized his report.
+FIFA issued a summary that exonerated both Qatar and Russia, but Garcia quit, saying the summary mischaracterised his report.

 After Blatter stepped down, Greg Dyke, chairman of the English Football Association, said: "If I were Qatar right now I wouldn’t be feeling very comfortable."